dolorosus/RaspiBackup/Readme.md

 ### Examples:

-Start backup to `backup.img`, creating it if it does not exist.
+Start backup to `backup.img`, the `-c` option creates the file if it does not exist.
+If it does exist, it is deleted and recreated.
 The size of the image corresponds to the used size of the root partition, plus additional 500Mb for /boot and 1000Mb reserve.
 ```
 RaspiBackup.sh start -c /path/to/backup.img
 ```